 - Phase 1 is the initial evaluation phase using the nucleo board and a simple chat application and is purely a firmware exercise.
 Using the PuTTy application, a connection can be made to the USART on the board.
 The software will implement a basic frame transmitter and receiver and be able to build a mesh table and repeat frames.
 The firmware can only be loaded using the ST integrated development environment (IDE) [4] and an integrated STLINK Debugger. - 2.
 Phase 2 utilizes an off the shelf module to support an integrated HAT for the raspberry Pi platform, or an Arduino shield.
-The firmware will be upgraded to include a high speed SPI, plus a downloader will be developed to alleviate the absolute requirement for the IDE, but support for an external STLINK debugger has been provided, so the IDE can also be utilized as an option.
-New applications on the Pi can be developed for audio, file transfers, AX.25 and encapsulated IP. - 3.
-Phase 3 will introduce new custom hardware and FPGA-based signal processing for higher modulation methods and add new applications, to be determined. - 4.
+The firmware will be upgraded to include a high speed SPI, plus a downloader will be developed to alleviate the need for the IDE.
+Support for an external STLINK debugger has been provided, so the IDE can also be utilized.
+New applications on the Pi can be developed for audio and video applications. - 3.
+Phase 3 will introduce new custom hardware and signal processing for higher modulation methods and add new applications, to be determined. - 4.
 The final phase will migrate to other bands and platforms.